Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `GROUP`: The consumer joins a [Kafka consumer group](https://kafka.apache.org/documentation/#intro_consumers) and lets the group coordinator assign partitions dynamically.
 Partition ownership is redistributed automatically as members of the group join or leave, and offsets are committed to and fetched from the `__consumer_offsets` topic under the configured [`group.id`](#groupid).
 This is the default and matches the pre-existing behavior of the connector.

 - `MANUAL`: The consumer uses manual partition assignment via `KafkaConsumer.assign(...)`.
 No consumer group is joined, no rebalance protocol runs, and [`group.id`](#groupid) is suppressed (no offsets are committed or fetched).
-On every startup the connector explicitly seeks each assigned partition to the position dictated by [`record.consume.from`](#recordconsumefrom).
+On every startup the connector explicitly seeks each assigned partition to the position dictated by [`record.consume.from`](#recordconsumefrom) — unless [`item.snapshot.enabled.mode`](#itemsnapshotenabledmode) is set to any value other than `NONE`, in which case snapshot management takes over the partition positioning (see [Snapshot management](#snapshot-management)).
 This is the pattern commonly referred to in the Kafka community as a _standalone consumer_.

   Use `MANUAL` together with [`map.TOPIC_NAME.from.partitions`](#consume-from-specific-partitions-maptopic_namefrompartitions) to declaratively pin this connector instance to a specific subset of partitions, typically for [partition-affinity sharding](#partition-affinity-sharding) across multiple connector instances.